-Stephanie Campbell is a partner and co-leads the Banking and Finance group in Calgary.
+Stephanie Campbell is a partner and co-leader of the Banking and Finance group in Calgary.
 Based in Calgary, Stephanie is a results-driven lawyer who skillfully assists clients on all legal matters related to acquisitions in the energy sector, as well as in commercial real estate and commercial agricultural industries, from legal due diligence and transaction structuring, to preparation of transaction documents and closing of the transaction.
 Bringing more than 20 years’ experience, Stephanie has a depth of knowledge in syndicated lending transactions and public debt, both domestic and cross-border, and has significant commercial law experience as external counsel on behalf of national and international corporate clients.
-She regularly advises clients in the areas of equipment financing, debt and corporate restructurings, private mergers & acquisitions, corporate governance, public debt offerings and project financing.
+She regularly advises clients in the areas of equipment financing, debt and corporate restructurings, private mergers and acquisitions, corporate governance, public debt offerings and project financing.
 She has experience in advising senior management and business clients on matters pertaining to commercial and financial transactions and contracts, legal risk management, and corporate governance and compliance.

 On September 1, 2015, Enbridge Inc. announced the closing of the transfer of its Canadian Liquids Pipelines business, comprised primarily of Enbridge Pipelines Inc. and Enbridge Pipelines Athabasca Inc., and certain Canadian renewable energy assets (the Transaction) to an indirect subsidiary of Enbridge Income Fund (the Fund) for $30.4 billion together with certain Incentive/Performance Rights.
 A joint special committee (the Special Committee) of the Board of Directors of Enbridge Income Fund Holdings Inc. (EIFH) and the Board of Trustees of Enbridge Commercial Trust (ECT) was formed to review and consider the Transaction, conduct due diligence and negotiate the terms of the Transaction on behalf of EIFH, the Fund and ECT.